Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Floer theory on toric surfaces

 The proof of this lemma immediately gives the following lemma.

-\begin{lemma} Let $Y$, $\widetilde{Y}$, $w_1$ and $w_2$ be as in Lemma \ref{SemiFano Fan Sums}, and let $w = bw_1 + cw_2$ be a primitive vector lying in a 1-cone of the toric fan of $Y$.
+\begin{lemma} Let $Y$, $\widetilde{Y}$, $w_1$, $w_2$, and $\widetilde{w}$ be as in Lemma \ref{SemiFano Fan Sums}, and let $w = bw_1 + cw_2$ be a primitive vector lying in a 1-cone of the toric fan of $Y$.
 If $c > 0$, then $w_1 + w$ is a primitive vector lying in a 1-cone of the toric fan of $\widetilde{Y}$.
 Likewise, if $b > 0$, then $w_2 + w$ is a primitive vector lying in a 1-cone of the toric fan of $\widetilde{Y}$. \end{lemma}

-\begin{proof} In the notation of the proof of Lemma \ref{SemiFano Fan Sums}, our first statement amounts to observing, for $n\geq 3$, that $w_1 + w_n = w_{n-1}$. \end{proof}
+\begin{proof} In the notation of the proof of Lemma \ref{SemiFano Fan Sums}, our first statement amounts to observing, for $i\geq 3$, that $w_1 + w_i = w_{i-1}$. \end{proof}

-Let $h: T\to M_{\mathbb{R}}$ be a generalized Maslov index 2 disc (with respect to the points $p, p_1,\hdots, p_n$) with stop in the chamber $U$ of $\mathfrak{D}_t$ described above.
-This is the open (affine) cone based at $p$ determined by $w_1$ and $w_2$.
-We establish the following lemma regarding tropical discs with multiple unbounded edges entirely outside of a closed half plane (which will, in our uses, contain the chamber $U$).
+Let $h: \mathcal{T}\to M_{\mathbb{R}}$ be a generalized Maslov index 2 disc (with respect to the points $q_s, p_1,\hdots, p_n$) with stop $u$ in the chamber $U_s$ of $\mathfrak{D}_s$ described above.
+Here the \textit{stop} of the disc $h$ is the point in $\R^2$ to which the unique univalent vertex of $\mathcal{T}$ is mapped, and $U_s$ is the open (affine) cone based at $q_s$ determined by $-w_1$ and $-w_2$.
+We establish the following lemma regarding tropical discs with multiple unbounded edges entirely outside of a closed half plane (which will, in our uses, contain the chamber $U_s$).

-\begin{lemma} Consider generic points $p, p_1,\hdots, p_n$, all lying outside an open half plane $H$, and $h$ a generalized Maslov index 2 tropical disc with stop outside $H$.
-Then each connected component of $h^{-1}(H)$ can contain at most one unbounded edge of $T$. \end{lemma}
+\begin{lemma} Consider generic points $q_s, p_1,\hdots, p_n$, all lying outside an open half plane $H$, and let $h$ be a generalized Maslov index 2 tropical disc with stop at a point $u\notin H$.
+Then each connected component of $h^{-1}(H)$ can completely contain at most one unbounded edge of $\mathcal{T}$. \end{lemma}

 Intuitively, this says that, to get from one unbounded edge contained in $H$ to any other, our path must leave $H$.